adityaverm-a/causal-cv/README.md

 # Causal-CV

 This is Causal-CV just for learning purposes.
-This was on of my first HTML, CSS website.
+This was on of my first HTMLwebsite.
 This is my version of the website, that I was taught by Dr. Angela Yu from her [Udemy Course](https://www.udemy.com/course/the-complete-web-development-bootcamp/)